starsinmypockets/blog/datahoods.md

 # Exploring Open311 Data
 ## Intro
 At [Interra](http://interra.io) we are interested in open data, and especially in open standards.
-Open standards allow us to build tools that are useful and reusable.
-We are interested in building pipelines for data and we want to build tools that make data accessible and useful.
+We are interested in building pipelines for data and we want to build tools that make that data accessible and useful.
 Open standards allow us to do this.

 We decided to test our ideas using Phialdelphia's [Open311 portal](https://www.opendataphilly.org/dataset/311-service-and-information-requests) (Clieck here for a [demo](311-demo.interra.io/?service_name=Graffiti Removal).
 This series of blog posts explores some of the techniques we used.

 ## Part 1
 ### Neighborhoods in GeoJSON and postGIS